Finding Freedom Week 19: My Health Scare Part 2

 At this point, I had a rough plan of action for the likely outcomes:

-Plan A – If the mass was benign, I would push for them to remove it, send it away for testing just to be sure, have a brief recovery period, and be done with this whole saga.
-Hopefully.
+Plan A – If the mass was benign, I would push for them to remove whatever it was, send it away for testing just to be sure, have a brief recovery period, and be done with this whole saga.

 Plan B – If I had cancer, I would push for a double mastectomy immediately regardless of the stage or aggressiveness of the cancer.
 At this point, I had done enough reading to know that wouldn’t be the route suggested if the cancer was caught sufficiently early, which seemed likely in my case.